coreos/coreos-kubernetes/Documentation/kubernetes-on-vagrant-single.md

 ## Clone the Repository

-The following commands will clone a repository that contains a "Vagrantfile", which describes the set of virtual machines that will run Kubernetes on top of CoreOS.
+The following commands will clone a repository that contains a "Vagrantfile", which describes the set of virtual machines that will run Kubernetes on top of Container Linux.

 ```sh
 $ git clone https://github.com/coreos/coreos-kubernetes.git